cloudfoundry/cli/README.md

 # Cloud Foundry CLI written in Go [![Build Status](https://travis-ci.org/cloudfoundry/cli.png?branch=master)](https://travis-ci.org/cloudfoundry/cli)

+## Usage tips

+To enable tab-completion in Bash, you can either:

+* Enable tab-completion only for your current shell with `eval "$(cf bash-autocomplete)"`
+* Enable it for all users by putting the script in a central sourced location, e.g. `cf bash-autocomplete > /etc/bash_completion.d/cf`

 ## Background

 Project to rewrite the Cloud Foundry CLI tool using Go.
 This project should currently be considered alpha quality